RemiBou/BrowserInterop/README.md

 IJSRuntime jsRuntime;
 // this will get a reference to the js window object that you can use later, it works like ElementReference ofr DotNetRef : you can add it to any method parameter and it
-// will be changed in the corresponding js object var windowObjectRef = await jsRuntime.GetInstancePropertyAsync<JsRuntimeObjectRef>("window");
+// will be changed in the corresponding js object var windowObjectRef = await jsRuntime.GetInstanceProperty<JsRuntimeObjectRef>("window");
 // get the value of window.performance.timeOrigin
-var time = await jsRuntime.GetInstancePropertyAsync<decimal>(windowObjectRef, "performance.timeOrigin");
+var time = await jsRuntime.GetInstanceProperty<decimal>(windowObjectRef, "performance.timeOrigin");
-// set the value of the property window.history.scrollRestoration await jsRuntime.SetInstancePropertyAsync(windowObjectRef, "history.scrollRestoration", "auto");
+// set the value of the property window.history.scrollRestoration await jsRuntime.SetInstanceProperty(windowObjectRef, "history.scrollRestoration", "auto");
-//get a reference to window.parent var parentRef = await jsRuntime.GetInstancePropertyRefAsync(windowObjectRef, "parent");
+//get a reference to window.parent var parentRef = await jsRuntime.GetInstancePropertyRef(windowObjectRef, "parent");
 // call the method window.console.clear with window.console as scope
-await jsRuntime.InvokeInstanceMethodAsync(windowObjectRef, "console.clear");
+await jsRuntime.InvokeInstanceMethod(windowObjectRef, "console.clear");
 // call the method window.history.key(1) with window.history as scope
 await jsRuntime.InvokeInstanceMethodAsync<string>(windowObjectRef, "history.key",1 );
 // will call the method navigator.storage.persist and will return default(bool) if there is no response after 3 secs